Rich-Nardone/CS490-chatbot/README.md

   a) `npm run watch`.
 If prompted to install webpack-cli, type "yes"
   b) In a new terminal, `python app.py`
   c) Preview Running Application (might have to clear your cache by doing a hard refresh)

+  README is incomplete.
+Needs more information on sql Information on APIs is coming soon.